-Although the United States produces less than 2 percent of the world's rice, it is a major exporter, accounting for more than 10 percent of the annual volume of global rice trade.
-The United States is regarded as a consistent, reliable, and timely supplier of high-quality rice in both the long- and combined medium/short-grain global markets.
-Exports are important to the U.S. rice industry, as the global market accounts for about half of its annual sales volume.
+Although the United States produces less than 2 percent of the world's rice, it is a major exporter, currently accounting for around 6 percent of the annual volume of global rice trade.
+The United States is regarded as a consistent, reliable, and timely supplier of high-quality rice in both the long- and combined medium- and short-grain global markets.
+Exports are important to the U.S. rice industry, as the global market accounts for around half of its annual sales volume.

 U.S. rice imports have been increasing over the last 20 years, from about 10 percent of the domestic market at the turn of the century to around 25 percent by 2019/20 (August-July).
 Most U.S. rice imports are aromatic varieties from Asia—jasmine from Thailand and basmati from India and Pakistan.
 China recently returned as a regular supplier of medium- and short-grain rice to Puerto Rico, a United States territory.

 U.S. rice exports include rough or unmilled rice, parboiled rice, brown rice, and fully milled rice.
 Rough rice now accounts for around a third of U.S. rice exports (on a rough-rice basis), with Latin America the primary market.
 The United States is the only major exporter that allows rough-rice exports.
 The other major exporters (India, Thailand, Vietnam, Pakistan, and China) restrict rough-rice shipments to protect their domestic milling industries.